garysinger/HCP_Assessment_Answers/HCP_Functional_Assessment_Answers.md

 I understand that this isn't the ideal solution for for your policy use case, but I hope my explanation has provided insight on how to move forward with your policy creation.

-If you have any additional questions or need any further clarification on this, feel free to replay to this email and we will be glad to assist.
+If you have any additional questions or need any further clarification on this, feel free to reply to this email and we will be glad to assist.

 Best Regards,